Insality/defold-log/README.md

 - **info_block_length**: Specifies the fixed length for the info block portion of the log message, ensuring a uniform appearance in log outputs.
 - **info_block**: Defines the format of the info block in log messages, which includes the log level and logger name in this configuration.
 - **message_block**: Sets the format for the message block, including the actual log message, any context provided, and the function from which the log was called.
+- **max_log_length**: The maximum length of the log message.
+If the message exceeds this length, it will be truncated.
+Default is 512.

 In the `[log]` configuration section for `game.project`, the `info_block` and `message_block` fields allow for dynamic content based on specific placeholders.
 These placeholders get replaced with actual log information at runtime, providing structured and informative log messages.